EricZhang90/EricZhang90.github.io/about.md

 ---

 <p class="message">
-  Like lobster, like sushi.
+  Like programming, like lobster, like sushi.
 Note: 'sushi' in Japanaese is pronounced as 'si xi'.
 </p>

 Usually doing full stack: back-end(Python-flask) + front-end (iOS/web).
 I like programming, it gives me a great sense of accomplishment.